4n0nymou3/github-repo-backup/README.md

-# GitHub Public Repository Backup Tool

-A simple web tool to list and backup public GitHub repositories.
-Enter a GitHub username to view all public repositories and download them individually as ZIP files, or download all repositories at once as a single consolidated ZIP file.

 ## Features
 - List all public repositories of a GitHub user along with their count.
 - Download individual public repositories as ZIP files.